 Due to severe cutbacks and staffing reductions in the City of San José, the San Jose Police Academy was shut down from 2009 to 2012, During this period, there were no active classes and POST withdrew the certification from the San Jose Police Academy.

 By 2012, the need for more police officers prompted the hiring of recruits.
-San Jose Police Academy classes were operated under the authority of South Bay Regional Public Safety Training Consortium.
+San Jose Police Academy classes operated under the authority of South Bay Regional Public Safety Training Consortium.
 The classes were staffed by SJPD RTOs and a sergeant.

 Two years later, the San Jose Police Academy moved to the San Jose Police Department South Substation on Great Oaks Parkway, which was transformed into an academy and training center.